-Johannesburg: Johannesburg is also one of the most visited places of South Africa.
-In terms of size, it is huge, and is the second biggest city of Africa.
-The climate here is also quite pleasant, with the average temperature around 21 Degrees.
-Johannesburg was founded in 1986 and is a relatively new city.
-However, it has become economically very strong, because of its rich mining history.
+Johannesburg is also one of the most visited places of South Africa.
+In terms of size, it is huge, and is the second biggest city in South Africa.
+The climate here is also quite pleasant, with the average temperature around 70 degrees (21 C).

-Large quantities of golds and diamonds were exported from here.
-Johannesburg is also well known for its Kwaito music.
-It is a different kind of music, which originated in the '90s, and the lyrics are about the local culture of the city.
+Johannesburg is also well known for its Kwaito music…a different kind of music, that originated in the ’90’s, with lyrics about the local culture of the city.

-In Johannesburg, the most popular tourist spot is The Apartheid Museum.
-Through the help of several photos, video clips and newspapers, it will take you through the entire journey of the life of the nationalists, during Apartheid.
-In order to get a sneak peek into the mining history, many tourists also visit the Gold Reef City.
-It has several buildings, shops and restaurants, which will take you back to the old days.
+The most popular tourist location is The Apartheid Museum.
+Through the help of several photos, video clips, and newspapers, it takes you through the entire journey of the life of the nationalists, during the Apartheid era.
+To get a peek into the mining history, many tourists also visit the Gold Reef City, as it has several buildings, shops, and restaurants, which will take you back to the old days.

 The most popular tourist attraction here is The Cheetah Experience.
-It is a wildlife sanctuary, which is just twelve kilometers from Bloemfontein.
-Here, tourists can take photos with endangered animals like cheetahs and leopards.
-Apart from that, many tourists also visit The National Museum.
-It is a great place to learn about the history of the region.
-It also features several tools and weapons, which were used in the Stone Age.
-There is also an astronomy section inside the museum.
+It is a wildlife sanctuary, that is just a few miles from Bloemfontein.
+Visitors can take photos with endangered animals like cheetahs and leopards.
+Many visitors also trek to The National Museum…as it is a great place to learn about the history of the region.
+It features several tools and weapons, which were used in the Stone Age.

-South Africa Cities have emerged as cities of global stature, visited by people from all over the world.
+South Africa Cities have emerged as cities of global stature, visited by people from Africa and all over the world.